overextended/txAdminRecipe/README.md

-# ox_core recipe
+# txAdmin recipe for ox_core

-Recipe for deploying a basic ox_core server through [txAdmin](https://github.com/tabarra/txAdmin).
+Recipe for deploying a basic [ox_core](https://github.com/overextended/ox_core) server through [txAdmin](https://github.com/tabarra/txAdmin).
-All of the resources included have been tested and are **mostly working** with minimal bugs.
+All of the resources included have been tested and are working with minimal issues.
 Feel free to report issues with this recipe if you encounter any.

+> [!TIP]
-__**This recipe is provided as a courtesey and is not recommended.**__
+> __**This recipe is provided as a courtesey and is not recommended.**__
-Manually setting up your server with git allows for version control and merging changes.
+> Manually setting up your server with git allows for version control and merging changes.

 ## Installation
 - Open the txAdmin web panel and begin deployment.